Helen Vendler: Life and career

-Vendler has been a professor of English at Harvard University since 1984; from 1981 to 1984 she taught alternating semesters at Harvard and Boston University.
+Vendler was a professor of English at Harvard University from 1984 until her death; from 1981 to 1984 she taught alternating semesters at Harvard and Boston University.
 She has said that she retained her affiliation with BU for several years to ensure that she wasn't "some little token person" at Harvard.
 In 1985, Vendler was named the William R. Kenan Professor of English and American Literature and Language.
 From 1987 to 1992, she served as associate dean of arts and sciences.
-In 1990, she was appointed the A. Kingsley Porter University Professor, the first woman to hold this position.
+In 1990, she was appointed the A. Kingsley Porter University Professor.
 In 1992, Vendler received an honorary Litt.
 D. from Bates College.
+She was a Charles Stewart Parnell fellow at Magdalene College, Cambridge, in 1995, and was elected an Honorary Fellow of Magdalene in 1997.

 Vendler delivered the 2000 Warton Lecture on English Poetry.
 In 2004, the National Endowment for the Humanities selected her for the Jefferson Lecture, the federal government's highest honor for achievement in the humanities.
 Her lecture, "The Ocean, the Bird, and the Scholar", used poems by Wallace Stevens to argue for the role of the arts (as opposed to history and philosophy) in the study of humanities.
 In 2006, The New York Times called Vendler "the leading poetry critic in America" and credited her work with helping "establish or secure the reputations" of poets including Jorie Graham, Seamus Heaney, and Rita Dove.

-Vendler has written books on Emily Dickinson, W. B. Yeats, Wallace Stevens, John Keats, and Seamus Heaney.
-She is a member of the Norwegian Academy of Science and Letters, the American Academy of Arts and Sciences, and the American Philosophical Society.
-She has also been a judge for the Pulitzer Prize for Poetry (1974, 1976, 1978, 1986) and the National Book Award for Poetry (1972).
+Vendler wrote books on Emily Dickinson, W. B. Yeats, Wallace Stevens, John Keats, and Seamus Heaney.
+She was a member of the Norwegian Academy of Science and Letters, the American Academy of Arts and Sciences, and the American Philosophical Society.
+She was also a judge for the Pulitzer Prize for Poetry (1974, 1976, 1978, 1986) and the National Book Award for Poetry (1972).

-Personal life
+Personal life and death

 Helen Vendler was married to Zeno Vendler from 1960 to 1963; the couple had one child.